-The MPV segment of the electric car industry may not see as much excitement as the electric SUV segment, however, there are at least 5 electric MPVs lined up for a launch in the next couple of years from brands that are not new in the EV market.
+The MPV segment of the electric car industry may not see as much excitement as the electric SUV segment.
+However, at least seven electric MPV or electric van models are awaiting a launch in the UK from brands not new in the EV market in the foreseeable future.

 Hyundai Staria FCEV

-At the 2021 Munich Motor Show (IAA 2021), the Hyundai Staria FCEV was announced for a market launch in the second half of 2023.
-While the company confirmed there was no plan for an electric Staria, engineers will equip the MPV with the third-generation fuel cell system.
+At the 2021 Munich Motor Show (IAA 2021), the Hyundai Staria FCEV was announced for a market launch in the second half of next year.
+While the company confirmed no plan for an electric Staria, engineers will equip the MPV with the third-generation fuel cell system revealed in October 2021.

-The Staria FCEV is expected to get the 100 kW (there are two versions of the fuel cell system, 100 and 200 kW the latter for commercial trucks mainly) system which is 30 per cent smaller than the Nexo’s fuel cell architecture and leads to improved vehicle packaging.
-The Hyundai Staria FCEV’s availability will be exclusive to countries that have hydrogen refuelling stations though.
+The Staria FCEV is expected to get the 100 kW (two versions of the fuel cell system, 100 kW and 200 kW, the latter for commercial trucks mainly, are in the pipeline) system, which is 30 per cent smaller than the Nexo’s fuel cell architecture and leads to improved vehicle packaging.
+The Hyundai Staria FCEV’s availability will be exclusive to countries that have hydrogen refuelling stations, though.

 The Voyah Dreamer is a premium electric MPV available in four- and seven-seat configurations.
 Having launched the ‘Free’ SUV in Norway, the Chinese brand is expected to gradually expand to other European markets.

 The Dreamer had its world premiere at the 2021 Guangzhou Auto Show (19-28 Nov 2021).
 Being an all-electric MPV, it is the second product of the China-based Dongfeng Group’s high-end EV brand Voyah.
 Available in four-seat and seven-seat layouts, the Dreamer is based on Dongfeng’s ESSA (Electric, Smart & Secure Architecture) platform.